ragaie/Demo-MVP-DesignPattern/README.md

  This demo contain only one screen showing list of dat form api, and show offline data when network down.

-Layout not Preaty one, i tried to maked it  as simple i can.
+Layout not pretty one, i tried to maked it  as simple i can.

 ## Here how i organized folder inside demo: